Application for the 2019–2020 academic year will open September 5, 2018. Revised application and audition instructions will be posted by that date.

 After the faculty have reviewed the piano pre-screen audition and supporting materials, the applicant will be notified via email whether or not they will be invited for a live audition.
 Once you receive the audition invitation, you may schedule your live audition.
 The decision of the faculty is final.

-Prior to an invitation to present a live audition, all applicants must upload with the electronic application, all required materials.
+For Voice—prior to an invitation to present a live audition, all applicants must upload with the electronic application, all required materials.
 A pre-screen video audition must also be uploaded into Dropbox.com and the link sent to Dr. C. Patrick Woliver.
-The application and materials, and the pre-screen audition, must all be completed by November 30, 2016.
-Go to the Graduate Admissions Procedures for instructions.
+The application and materials, and the pre-screen audition, must all be completed by November 30, 2017.
+Go to the Graduate Application Procedures for instructions.

 This video should last no longer than 15 minutes and should contain repertoire in at least 2 (two) languages that shows your voice and you at your best.
 The voice faculty will then make a decision whether or not to invite you for a live audition and you will be notified by email when that decision has been made.
 Once you receive the audition invitation, you may schedule your live audition.
 The voice faculty will not listen to a live audition until all application materials have been submitted.
 The decision of the faculty is final.